From the Preface

-We are telling a textured story here of the father-daughter relationship across the whole developmental lifespan; the loss of the father and the subsequent grieving and reworking; and Italian American culture.
-Together these three weave the framework of this book, which is then filled with the stories of 52 Italian American women, with fathers they have loved and grieved, whom we have had the honor to interview.
-We also tell pieces of our own stories that were so influential in the writing of this work.
-The path of grieving is long—it is really the path of growing, being, relating, loving, losing, and finding someone in a whole different way.
-It is the path of our lives.
+We tell a textured story of the father-daughter relationship across the daughter's lifespan, of the loss of the father and the daughter's subsequent grieving and reworking, and of their shared Italian American culture.
+Woven together, these three themes provide the framework of this book; we then expand this framework with the stories that women we interviewed recounted about the fathers they have loved and lost.
+We also tell pieces of our own stories that were so influential in writing this work.